-- (...) - (2) There are two types of variances: Minor and Major Variances. - (a) Minor variances include those that are unlikely to have impacts on surrounding properties or people or need to be processed more rapidly to meet federal time frames.
-These shall be limited to variances for: - (i) A reduction of up to 10% percent of a front yard setback; - (ii) A reduction in parking stall dimensions down to nine feet by 18 feet Minor variances for reduction of critical area buffers pursuant to WCC 16.16.273.
+- (2) There are two types of variances: Minor and Major Variances. - (a) Minor variances include those that are unlikely to have impacts on surrounding properties or people or need to be processed more rapidly to meet federal time frames.
+These shall be limited to variances for: - (i) A reduction of up to 10% of a front yard setback; - (ii) Minor variances for reduction of critical area buffers pursuant to WCC 16.16.273. - (iii) The following personal wireless service facilities: Small wireless facilities, provided that a variance shall not be granted that would alter the dimensional, bulk, numerical, or other criteria in the definition of small wireless facility in WCC 20.13. - (b) Major variances include all other variances.